ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 {PANEL: Indexing Errors}

-* An error in indexing a document means that this particular document is not indexed, and you will not see it in the query result.
+* An error in indexing a document means that this particular document is not indexed and you will not see it in the query result.

 * An index is only allowed a certain failure rate, above which it is marked in an error state.
   An index in an error state cannot be queried and will return an immediate error.